Day trading is one of the most misunderstood trading styles.

-For some people, day trading conjures up scenes from the movie “The Wolf of Wall Street.”
-While the movie is based on a true story, it doesn’t represent the reality of being a day trader.
+When you think of day trading, what comes to mind?
+A lot of people think of smarmy traders like in “The Wolf of Wall Street.”
+Sure, that movie is based on a true story … but it really doesn’t represent the reality of being a day trader.

 Table of Contents

 - 3 How to Start Day Trading Stocks

 - 5 Best Day Trading Platform for Beginners